haniyasin/ERP-backend-m/README.md

 ## Description

-This is the backend for an Enterprise Resource Planing (System).
+This is the backend for an Enterprise Resource Planing (ERP) System.

 ## Installation